 I started freelancing when I was 19 years old, and for the past 7 years I’ve been a full-time freelance brand identity designer.
-There are many lessons I learned in that time that I wish I knew when I got started, but at least others can benefit from this experience.
+There are many lessons I learned in that time that I wish I’d known when I got started, but at least others can benefit from this experience.

 Here’s my list of 34 tips that will help you avoid the common pitfalls of freelancing.